How to create a high converting lead magnet

 A full landing page with testimonials is another option.
 Here are a few things to consider:

-• B. The anatomy of a landing page that converts:
+• B. The anatomy of a landing page that converts

 For a simple opt-in form keep it simple and the benefit clear.
+If you're interested in what makes a good opt-in then check this article

 A. Why you need a dedicated landing page